 Among the proactive steps that the IRS has taken is to eliminate the option of an electronic filing PIN (e-PIN) to prove your identity on your electronic filing.
 There are currently three options for verifying an electronic form: an IRS Self-Select PIN from a previous year's entry, entry of your previous year's adjusted gross income (AGI), or an IRS-issued Identity Protection PIN (IP PIN) number.

 The IRS IP PIN Number is not available to the general public; you must meet eligibility requirements.
-It is a six-digit number assigned by the agency primarily to victims of identity theft, along with certain residents of Florida, Georgia, and the District of Columbia that are participating in an IP PIN Pilot program.
-IP PINs are mailed to recipients in December for the next year's filing and are only good for that year — a new IP PIN is mailed to you each December.
+It is a six-digit number assigned by the agency primarily to victims of identity theft, along with certain residents of Florida, Georgia, Michigan, California, Maryland, Nevada, Delaware, Illinois, Rhode Island, and the District of Columbia that are participating in an IP PIN Pilot program.
+IP PINs are mailed to recipients in December or January for the next season's filing and are only good for that year — a new IP PIN is mailed to you in a CP01A notice each tax season.

 Once you are assigned an IRS IP PIN, you must use that as your identification tool for federal tax returns.
 Your electronic return will be rejected without it, and your paper return will be delayed until your identity can be properly verified.